gardhi/DST/README.txt

-This is a DST (design support tool) for the Buthan project compiled by Gard Hillestad based on the functionality that was implemented and developed by Stefano Mandelli and furthermore augumented by Håkon Duus
+This is a DST (design support tool) for the Buthan project compiled by Gard Hillestad based on the functionality that was implemented and developed by Stefano Mandelli and augumented by Håkon Duus

 Changes from the deprecated version:
 - modularization